Skip to main content

 Evaluation Detail

 Click any evaluation to see the full reasoning.
-The judge explains why it assigned each score, so you can verify the evaluation logic and refine criteria.
+The judge explains why it assigned each score, so you can inspect the evaluation logic and refine criteria.

 Cost Tracking